CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 image: green_purple_zombie_resized.jpg
 ---

-# TO-ADD
+# Beginner Phase
-1. Red-green-refactor, the cycle of adding code to a codebase, and how that speeds you up

-# The Dark Ages - Lets get down to debugging
+## The Dark Ages - Lets get down to debugging

 For the first 5 years of my development career I didn't test anything.
 0 Testing.
 I think this is due to **no testing culture where I worked**.
 Then one day I went to a PEI Devs Meetup, and met JB Rainserberger (a well-known author in agile coaching, unit testing and in the ways of TDD).